 Apply for a new personal licence or notify us of changes (Licensing Act 2003)

-You must have a personal license to run or manage a business that sells or supplies alcohol.
+You must have a personal licence to run or manage a business that sells or supplies alcohol.

 A personal licences will allow you to:

 - sell alcohol on behalf of any business that has a premises licence or a club premises certificate